Dimetrodon: "Dimetrodon" kempae

+Dimetrodon loomisi

-Dimetrodon loomisiDimetrodon loomisi was first described by Alfred Romer in 1937 along with D. booneorum, D. kempae, and D. milleri.
+Dimetrodon loomisi was first described by Alfred Romer in 1937 along with D. booneorum, D. kempae, and D. milleri.
 Remains have been found in Texas and Oklahoma.

+Dimetrodon milleri

-Dimetrodon milleriDimetrodon milleri was described by Romer in 1937.
+Dimetrodon milleri was described by Romer in 1937.
 It is one of the smallest species of Dimetrodon in North America and may be closely related to D. occidentalis, another small-bodied species.
 D. milleri is known from two skeletons, one nearly complete (MCZ 1365) and another less complete but larger (MCZ 1367).
 D. milleri is the oldest known species of Dimetrodon.

 Besides its small size, D. milleri differs from other species of Dimetrodon in that its neural spines are circular rather than figure-eight shaped in cross-section.
 Its vertebrae are also shorter in height relative to the rest of the skeleton than those of other Dimetrodon species.
 The skull is tall and the snout is short relative to the temporal region.
 A short vertebrae and tall skull are also seen in the species D. booneorum, D. limbatus and D. grandis, suggesting that D. milleri may be the first of an evolutionary progression between these species.

+Dimetrodon angelensis

-Dimetrodon angelensisDimetrodon angelensis was named by paleontologist Everett C. Olson in 1962.
+Dimetrodon angelensis was named by paleontologist Everett C. Olson in 1962.
 Specimens of the species were reported from the San Angelo Formation of Texas.
 It is also the largest species of Dimetrodon.

+Dimetrodon occidentalis

-Dimetrodon occidentalisDimetrodon occidentalis was named in 1977 from New Mexico.
+Dimetrodon occidentalis was named in 1977 from New Mexico.
 Its name means "western Dimetrodon" because it is the only North American species of Dimetrodon known west of Texas and Oklahoma.
 It was named on the basis of a single skeleton belonging to a relatively small individual.
 The small size of D. occidentalis is similar to that of D. milleri, suggesting a close relationship.
 Dimetrodon specimens found in Utah and Arizona probably also belong to D. occidentalis.

+Dimetrodon teutonis

-Dimetrodon teutonisDimetrodon teutonis was named in 2001 from the Thuringian Forest of Germany and was the first species of Dimetrodon to be described outside North America.
+Dimetrodon teutonis was named in 2001 from the Thuringian Forest of Germany and was the first species of Dimetrodon to be described outside North America.
 It is also the smallest species of Dimetrodon.